mate71pl/mmrelaynode/README.md

 docker compose -f "docker-compose.yaml" up -d --build
 ```

-If modifying scripts, with the containers stopped use these commands to rebuild them:
+If modifying the scripts, with the containers stopped, use these commands to rebuild them:

 ```
 docker system prune -af